JS-code-dev/PRS-PM-2020-10-29-IS02PT-GRP18-CookWhatAh/SystemCode/README.md

 3. Install python dependencies using requirements.txt
 4. Run app.py and keep it running while you use the telegram bot
 5. In your telegram app in your smartphone/desktop, please search "CookWhatAh_2" or click https://t.me/CookWhatAh_2_bot

+### Sample Images:
+1. Some sample images are located [here](https://github.com/JS-code-dev/PRS-PM-2020-10-29-IS02PT-GRP18-CookWhatAh/tree/main/SystemCode/telegram/sample_images)
+2. You can upload these images to try out our system